Deerskin (film): Plot

 Georges slowly assembles a full deerskin outfit as he continues filming the scenes.
-When one subject refuses to hand over his jacket in the cold, Georges kills him.
-Shortly after, Georges breaks a blade off his hotel room ceiling fan, sharpens it into a weapon, and goes on a killing spree, all of which he films.
-He buries the resulting jackets in a hole outside town.
+When one subject refuses to hand over his jacket in the cold, Georges apparently kills him, but conversation with Georges and the jacket implies he has not killed anyone yet.
+In the conversation, the jacket first only praises the camera work, only switching to encouraging murder after Georges says he thinks it wants him to do so.
+Shortly after, on the idea of the jacket, Georges breaks a blade off his hotel room ceiling fan and sharpens it into a weapon.
+He then goes on a killing spree, all of which he films.

+When Georges is sleeping, the jacket says "Georges" over and over again, as if trying to wake him or check he is asleep.
+The viewer can barely hear Georges breathing peacefully in his sleep, as the voice has always previously used Georges' mouth to speak.
+Then Georges gets the jackets of the victims buried with the help of a digger and a digger operator.
+Careful filming makes the digger operator's jacket not be in frame for most of the camera recording.

+Georges kills the digger operator for his jacket.
+Georges uses his bare hands to fill the hole rather than getting a shovel.

-Denise, excited at the new footage, offers to produce the film and use part of her inheritance to finish it.
+Denise, excited at the new footage, offers to produce the film and use part of her conveniently timed inheritance to finish it.
 She also reveals she's known Georges was a fraud since they met.
 After buying him a pair of deerskin gloves, she films him preening in his full outfit on a roadside hill.
 From the other side of the hill, the mute boy's father suddenly shoots Georges in the head with a hunting rifle.
-Denise continues filming as she takes the jacket off George's corpse and dons it.
+Denise continues filming as she takes the jacket off Georges' corpse and dons it.

 In a mid-credits scene, Georges films himself with his jacket as he approaches a herd of deer.
+While Georges cannot see the image on the digital camcorder, it zooms in twice.